Sharing Good Water

 Supporting Native-led organizations with small grants

 Since 2012, the Mino-Niibi Fund for Indigenous Cultures has provided small grants through re-granting to indigenous-led organizations in the Americas and the Pacific working to revitalize their own cultures, traditions, lands and livelihoods.
-These funds support work to document and preserve indigenous knowledge, revitalize threatened languages, protect native foodways and seed sovereignty, conduct youth-elder cultural exchanges, and empower indigenous women.
+These funds support work to document and protect indigenous knowledge, revitalize threatened languages, protect native foodways and seed sovereignty, conduct youth-elder cultural exchanges, and empower indigenous women.

 Mino-Niibi means "good water" in the Ojibwe language.
 As a vital resource and powerful spirit, we see making small grants as an honorable and life-affirming process, like sharing good water.
 We hold reciprocity central to all our partnerships; including reciprocal learning, sharing and respect, and honoring the right to self-determination.
 The Mino-Niibi Fund helps connect our grantees with one another, other like-minded organizations doing similar work, and additional sources of funding and support through our Te Ha Alliance for indigenous solidarity.

-The Mino-Niibi Fund is by invitation only.
+The Mino-Niibi Fund is by invitation only

 Mino-Niibi Fund Grantee Partners